sbuggay/sbuggay.github.io/source/_posts/function-composition.md

 }
 ```

 With that simple change we get something much cleaner.
-We can simplify even futher by using `reduce`, where we use the accumulator to store the output of the previous function, with it's inital value being our input.
+We can simplify even futher by using [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce), where we use the accumulator to store the output of the previous function, with it's inital value being our input.

 ```javascript
 function compose(functions) {